statisticspoland/sdg-indicators-pl/en/o_sdg.md

   <div class="image-wrapper">
       <a target="_blank" href="https://ec.europa.eu/eurostat/en/web/products-catalogues/-/KS-02-18-827"><img src="{{ site.baseurl }}/assets/img/publikacje/5_sdg_in_ue.png" align="center" alt="GUS" border="0"/></a>
   </div>
-  <p><b>Sustainable development in the European Union – Overview of progress towards the SDGs In an EU context</b></p>
+  <p><b>Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context</b></p>

-  <p>The brochure is a concise version of Eurostat’s publication on the realisation of SDGs in the European Union: <a target="_blank" href="https://ec.europa.eu/eurostat/web/products-statistical-books/-/KS-01-18-656">Sustainable development in the European Union — Monitoring report on progress towards the SDGs in an EU contex</a>.
+  <p>The brochure is a concise version of Eurostat’s publication on the realisation of SDGs in the European Union: <a target="_blank" href="https://ec.europa.eu/eurostat/web/products-statistical-books/-/KS-01-18-656">Sustainable development in the European Union — Monitoring report on progress towards the SDGs in an EU context</a>.
 Progress made in the implementation of the 2030 Agenda in EU is assessed over the past five years on the basis of EU SDG indicator set, and presented in a graphic form.
 More detailed analysis of the 2030 Agenda realisation in EU is available in the full Eurostat SDG publication.

   <br><br><br></p>
   <p><b>Archive:</b></p>
-  <p><a target="_blank" href="https://ec.europa.eu/eurostat/web/products-catalogues/-/KS-01-17-796?inheritRedirect=true&redirect=%2Feurostat%2Fweb%2Fsdi%2Fpublications">Sustainable development In the European Union – Overview of progress towards the SDGs In an EU context</a></p>
+  <p><a target="_blank" href="https://ec.europa.eu/eurostat/web/products-catalogues/-/KS-01-17-796?inheritRedirect=true&redirect=%2Feurostat%2Fweb%2Fsdi%2Fpublications">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context</a></p>

   <hr>
   <div class="image-wrapper">